RedHatNordicsSA/ansible-roadshow/labs/lab-3/README.md

 10.211.55.25               : ok=7    changed=4    unreachable=0    failed=0
 ```

 Ansible should complete with no errors.
-You should see the changes applied to both wildfly swarm servers.
+You should see the changes applied to both WildFly Swarm servers.

 You can now access the service at the address *http://$HOSTNAME:8080*, where *$HOSTNAME* points to one of the servers mentioned in the play recap.